gvwilson/thirdbit/src/fiction/iffy/index.md

 She gagged as a finger pushed something dry and powdery into her mouth.
 It tasted like curry,
 which made just as little sense as everything else that was going on.
-The slosh of water that followed made her splutter.
-She tried to spit it out,
-but those same strong hands wouldn't let her, so she swallowed.
+She tried to spit out the slosh of water that followed, but those same strong hands wouldn't let her, so she swallowed.